harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/adult-adhd-self-report-scale-vs-maclean-screening-instrument-for-bpd.md

 ## Adult ADHD Self-Report Scale vs MacLean Screening Instrument for BPD

-Psychologists often face the challenge of harmonizing related aspects between different scales and measures, like the Adult ADHD Self-Report Scale and the MacLean Screening Instrument for BPD.
+Psychologists often face the challenge of harmonising related aspects between different scales and measures, like the Adult ADHD Self-Report Scale and the MacLean Screening Instrument for BPD.
 These two instruments, although distinct, could potentially share overlapping traits and symptoms.
 Harmony is a tool designed to assist in comparing and matching items between scales, saving countless hours previously expended manually sifting through questionnaires.

 ## Compare the items in Adult ADHD Self-Report Scale English and MacLean Screening Instrument for BPD English